alheka/seventimeapi/source/index.html.md

 }
 ```

-This endpoint creates an expense
+This endpoint creates a driver journal

 ### HTTP Request